- The set up

 The stones of the spiral are deliberately placed with wide spaces between them and set with lime, in order to welcome other living creatures (ladybirds, spiders, hedgehogs, lizards, etc).
 The spiral offers homes and food to a multitude of small creatures by making maximum use of a small area (2 to 4 metres in diametre).
 This design is not only useful but pleasant to the eye.

 Outreach programmes in primary and secondary schools are planned.
-The content and the teaching materials are provided by the Arthropologia Association in cooperation with the city of Lyon and the FRAPNA (Fédération Rhône-Alpes de Protection de la Nature) Rhône section.
+The content and the teaching materials are provided by the Arthropologia Association in cooperation with the city of Lyon.
 The diversity of bees, pollination, and the importance of their conservation with respect to nature and the food chain for humans, are the types of themes that are addressed.

 The events in primary school

 In primary schools, our bee-education visits are geared for pupils aged 8 to 11.
 Our intervention intergrates the general pedagogical aims of the pupils and priority is given to schools situated near an UrbanBees study site.
 For primary schools, our visits last 3 half-days.
-Before and after each visit, the teacher will be responsible for preparing the pupils with basic knowledge on the theme ahead of time, and follow up.
-The pupils will be accompanied to the Urbanbees study site during the second or third session.
-At the end of the three sessions, the school will have a small bee observatory at its disposal in order for the pupils to continue to learn about these indispensable pollinators.
+Before and after each visit, the teacher are responsible for preparing the pupils with basic knowledge on the theme ahead of time, and follow up.
+The pupils are accompanied to the Urbanbees study site during the second or third session.
+At the end of the three sessions, the school has a small bee observatory at its disposal in order for the pupils to continue to learn about these indispensable pollinators.
 In order for the pupils to fully appreciate the observatory after our 3-day intervention, our visits will take place in primary schools from September until the end of April.

 The events in secondary schools

-The format of our presentations in secondary schools will be one hour minimum to a half-day maximum.
+The format of our presentations in secondary schools is one hour minimum to a half-day maximum.
 The presentations can take place in the classroom, or, at one of the UrbanBee study sites, if possible.